Flannery O'Connor: Childhood

-School
+Schooling

 O'Connor attended Peabody High School, where she worked as the school newspaper's art editor and from which she graduated in 1942.
 She entered Georgia State College for Women (now Georgia College & State University) in an accelerated three-year program and graduated in June 1945 with a B.A. in sociology and English literature.
 While at Georgia College, she produced a significant amount of cartoon work for the student newspaper.
 Many critics have claimed that the idiosyncratic style and approach of these early cartoons shaped her later fiction in important ways.

-In 1945, she was accepted into the prestigious Iowa Writers' Workshop at the University of Iowa, where she first went to study journalism.
+In 1945, she was accepted into the prestigious Iowa Writers' Workshop at the University of Iowa, where she went, at first, to study journalism.
 While there, she got to know several important writers and critics who lectured or taught in the program, among them Robert Penn Warren, John Crowe Ransom, Robie Macauley, Austin Warren and Andrew Lytle.
 Lytle, for many years editor of the Sewanee Review, was one of the earliest admirers of her fiction.
 He later published several of her stories in the Sewanee Review, as well as critical essays on her work.
 Workshop director Paul Engle was the first to read and comment on the initial drafts of what would become Wise Blood.
 She received an M.F.A. from the University of Iowa in 1947.
-She remained at the Iowa Writers' Workshop for another year after completing her degree on a fellowship.
+After completing her degree, she remained at the Iowa Writers' Workshop for another year on a fellowship.
+During her time at the Iowa Writers' Workshop, she dropped the name Mary, which gave her the impression of an "Irish washwoman", and became Flannery O'Connor.
 During the summer of 1948, O'Connor continued to work on Wise Blood at Yaddo, an artists' community in Saratoga Springs, New York, where she also completed several short stories.

-In 1949 O'Connor met and eventually accepted an invitation to stay with Robert Fitzgerald (a well-known translator of the classics) and his wife, Sally, in Ridgefield, Connecticut.
+In 1949, O'Connor met and eventually accepted an invitation to stay with Robert Fitzgerald (a well-known translator of the classics) and his wife, Sally, in Ridgefield, Connecticut.

 Career

 O'Connor is primarily known for her short stories.
 She published two books of short stories: A Good Man Is Hard to Find (1955) and Everything That Rises Must Converge (published posthumously in 1965).
 Many of O'Connor's short stories have been re-published in major anthologies, including The Best American Short Stories and Prize Stories.

 O'Connor's two novels are Wise Blood (1952) (made into a film by John Huston) and The Violent Bear It Away (1960).
-She also has had several books of her other writings published, and her enduring influence is attested by a growing body of scholarly studies of her work.